WHOI (TV): The fight for deintermixture

-DuMont ceased its existence as a network in 1955; when Peoria's third station, WMBD-TV (channel 31), began broadcasting on January 1, 1958, it became the CBS affiliate.
+WMBD utilized its channel 31 construction permit, signing on WMBD-TV on January 1, 1958.
+The new station took the CBS affiliation, thereby leaving WTVH as a sole ABC affiliate.
 The change resulted in a curtailed broadcast day, as at the time ABC provided less programming than CBS.
-In 1959, Hilltop sold WTVH to the Metropolitan Broadcasting Corporation for $610,000.
+In 1959, the Journal Star sold WTVH to the Metropolitan Broadcasting Corporation for $610,000.
 Metropolitan Broadcasting renamed itself Metromedia in 1961.

-In 1965, Metromedia, looking to make room in its portfolio for purchases in larger markets, sold WTVH to the Twelve Ninety Radio Corporation, headed by the Small family and owner of Peoria radio station WIRL (1290 AM).
+WIRL would eventually own a television station, but under different ownership: in 1962, the radio station was sold to the Twelve Ninety Radio Corporation, owned by the Kankakee Daily Journal Company and headed by the Small family of Kankakee, Illinois.
+Their channel 25 construction permit, awarded as compensation for losing channel 8, was deleted due to inactivity the following year, enabling WEEK-TV to move from channel 43 to 25 in September 1964.
+In 1965, Metromedia, looking to make room in its portfolio for purchases in larger markets, sold WTVH to the Smalls for $2 million.
 The new ownership changed the call sign to WIRL-TV on September 13.

-The acquisition of channel 19 was WIRL's second effort to expand into television.
-In June 1956, the FCC granted WIRL a construction permit for VHF channel 8, but it stayed the grant pending a proceeding on whether channel 8 would remain in Peoria.
-The channel allocation was moved to the Quad Cities area in an action reaffirmed by the FCC in 1962.
-The station held a permit for channel 25, which was deleted in 1963, enabling WEEK-TV to move from channel 43 to 25 the next year.
+Forward ownership and later ratings struggles

 Forward Communications Corporation of Wausau, Wisconsin, acquired the station in a sale completed in April 1971 and changed the call sign to WRAU-TV the following May 1.
 The news departments of WIRL radio and the newly renamed channel 19 were separated at this time.
 To make room for a number of employees that had been working in a downtown Peoria office and the news staff, which had previously worked out of the WIRL radio studios, the Creve Coeur studio was expanded.
 A new, higher-power transmitter was purchased to improve the signal.
 Under Forward, WRAU-TV's newscasts generally rated second behind WEEK-TV.
 This changed beginning in December 1982, when workers from the International Brotherhood of Electrical Workers (IBEW) struck the station for 219 days—longer than the concurrent strike against Caterpillar Inc. by the United Auto Workers.
 Local unions organized a boycott of WRAU-TV advertisers, the station was barred from news conferences in the Caterpillar strike, and news ratings fell to a much more distant second, with non-union technicians producing three newscasts a day.
 By 1984, channel 19 had fallen behind WMBD-TV in the 10 p.m. news ratings.

 Forward Communications was sold in late 1984 to Wesray Capital Corporation, which retained the Forward name for its media holdings.
 The sale coincided with an overhaul of channel 19's image.
 Longtime newscaster Clark Smith was fired after 14 years in 1984.
 The station adopted its present call sign of WHOI on March 17, 1985, as part of a promotional campaign billing the station as "the new heart of Illinois".